 Possible side effects of tamoxifen

 Everyone reacts differently to drugs.
 Some people will experience more side effects than others, while some people do not experience any side effects at all.
 The side effects of tamoxifen are listed below.

 Tamoxifen is made by a number of different manufacturers.
 Some people report a change in the side effects they experience if they take tamoxifen made by a different manufacturer.
 This suggests that some people find tamoxifen produced by one manufacturer seems to suit them better than another.

 You may want to discuss this with your specialist or GP, or ask the pharmacist who dispenses your prescriptions if they can supply you with tamoxifen from the manufacturer you prefer.

 Common side effects

-The most common side effects are similar to menopausal symptoms such as:
+The most common side effects that people have when taking tamoxifen are menopausal symptoms.
+These include:

 - hot flushes